European Union

-Containing 5.8per cent of the world population in 2020, the EU generated a nominal gross domestic product (GDP) of around trillion in 2021, constituting approximately 18per cent of global nominal GDP.
-Additionally, all EU states but Bulgaria have a very high Human Development Index according to the United Nations Development Programme.
+Containing 5.5% of the world population in 2023, EU member states generated a nominal gross domestic product (GDP) of around €17.935 trillion in 2024, accounting for approximately one sixth of global economic output.
 Its cornerstone, the Customs Union, paved the way to establishing an internal single market based on standardised legal framework and legislation that applies in all member states in those matters, and only those matters, where the states have agreed to act as one.
-EU policies aim to ensure the free movement of people, goods, services and capital within the internal market; enact legislation in justice and home affairs; and maintain common policies on trade, agriculture, fisheries and regional development.
+EU policies aim to ensure the free movement of people, goods, services and capital within the internal market; enact legislation in justice and home affairs; and maintain common policies on trade, agriculture, fisheries, and regional development.

 Passport controls have been abolished for travel within the Schengen Area.
-The eurozone is a group composed of the 20 EU member states that have fully implemented the economic and monetary union and use the euro currency.
+The eurozone is a group composed of the 20 EU member states that have fully implemented the EU's economic and monetary union and use the euro currency.
 Through the Common Foreign and Security Policy, the union has developed a role in external relations and defence.
 It maintains permanent diplomatic missions throughout the world and represents itself at the United Nations, the World Trade Organization, the G7 and the G20.
-Due to its global influence, the European Union has been described by some scholars as an emerging superpower.
+In 2012, the EU was awarded the Nobel Peace Prize.